If you want to move abroad for work, the United States of America should be your number one target.

 Each of the US work visa types serves different career paths and industries.

-If you’re not sure which type you should apply for, you can contact us at Avireed Visa and Immigration.
+If you’re not sure which type you should apply for, you can contact us at Avireed Visa and Immigration, and we will guide you based on your needs.

-Or, you can consult a U.S. immigration lawyer, or you can go to the USCIS website here.
+Or, you can consult a U.S. immigration lawyer.
+Finally, you can also go to the USCIS website here and see the one you need.

 For someone who is not in the US already, you need to apply for a US work visa (from your country).

-When your application is approved, you can now enter the US to work.
+When your application is approved, you can then enter the US to work.

 Now, this is another area where we can be of help to you.
 As a Visa and Immigration Firm, we can help you handle your US visa application process – from the beginning till you get approval.